All Episodes

 I've looked at flow batteries at scale and lots of things.

-Every technology has horrible failures currently.
+Every technology has horrible failures currently for grid ships.

 Absolutely.